craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *NAME* artifact has this effect...

 ###### Glowing Obelisk
-> 'A prism of pure black crystal quietly breaths a dim purple light from its heads.'
+> 'A prism of pure black crystal quietly breathes a dim purple light from its heads.
+You feel a connection to it...
+You hope it fades, but you know it won't.'
 > *Glowing Obelisk* is a **rare** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...